Identifying Achievable Career Goals

 “Identifying achievable career goals”

-Less than 50 practitioners across North America and Europe are certified to use this clinically based assessment.
-Given its statistical accuracy, my executive search firm Rutherford International and our NEXTalent Talent Marketplace apply this science-based approach to assess leadership, executive potential and competency gaps in project management teams.
+Given its statistical accuracy, my executive search firm, Rutherford International, applies the RutherfordINTEL Assessment to identify leadership challenges, executive potential and competency gaps in project management teams.
 Our warranties exceed industry average, so no candidate is presented to a client without undergoing an assessment to determine their functional potential.
 We’re pleased to make this assessment available to the family and friends of our clients and registrants.

 For further information on our methods or how we might provide career counsel to a family member, please don’t hesitate to reach out to me directly.